emiljdd/Tweepy-SparkTwitterI/README.md

 A dashboard type visualization will be the final phase, which will consist of a bar plot using the matplotlib and seaborn library.
 Our dashboard will up date in real time as the tweets are collected.

 ## Data:
-The data will consist of pulling tweets from twitter that contain the tag word "Steelers' until a total of 10,000 tweets have been obtained.
+The data will consist of pulling tweets from twitter that contain the tag word "Steelers'.
+A pseudo-dashboard will be created to display the top 10 tens, with an update every 10 seconds.